Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: What's in the Littlewood--Paley paper (and what's not)

 The maximal function which controls the pointwise behaviour of $S_Nf(x)$ is given by

 the maximal function which controls the pointwise behaviour of the lacunary partial sums $S_{2^k}f(x)$ for $k \geq 0$ is given instead by

 One seeks to prove that (either version of) $S_\ast f$ is finite almost everywhere for all $f$ in as large a subclass $\mathcal{L}$ of $L^1$ as possible -- then pointwise almost-everywhere convergence for the same class will hold, via the fact that it always holds for sufficiently nice functions $f$ by classical results, and then a density argument.
-Kolmogorov \cite{zbMATH02586338} had shown that there exist functions in $L^1$ whose Fourier series diverge almost everywhere, and indeed everywhere, but the question for $\mathcal{L}=L^p$ for $p >1$ was still open.
+Kolmogorov \cite{zbMATH02586338} had shown that we cannot take $\mathcal{L}$ to be all of $L^1$ since there exist functions in $L^1$ whose Fourier series diverge almost everywhere, and indeed everywhere, but the question for $\mathcal{L}=L^p$ for $p >1$ was still open.
 And the best way to obtain almost-everywhere finiteness of $S_\ast f$ for $f \in \mathcal{L} \subseteq L^p$ is to show that we have an {\em a priori} inequality of the form

 In this paper \cite{LP1} Littlewood and Paley announce: \begin{theorem} Suppose $1 < p \leq 2$ and $f \in L^p$. \begin{enumerate} \item [(i)] Then we have

 \item [(ii)] If in addition we have that $\{\widehat{f}(j) \log (|j| +2)^{1/p}\}_{j \in \mathbb{Z}}$ are the Fourier coefficients of some function $g \in L^p$, then